 1. Kim loves rescuing stray cats and dogs.
 She once found an abandoned cat who had no tail.
 Kim adopted the cat and named her Misty.

 - Who did she find?

 2. After Terrance retired, he began to make clocks in his workshop.
 He made clocks out of rocks.
 He made clocks out of pictures.
 He even made clocks out of crab shells!

 - What did he make clocks out of?

 3. Maisy Dobbs is a mystery series about an English detective.
 After working as a nurse during World War I, Maisy becomes a psychologist.
 She solves murders using psychology, detective work, and her mysterious intuition.
 During one case, Maisy must find the psychic who killed a rich man’s wife.
 Most of the psychics are frauds, but the killer is not.
 Maisy must outsmart the suspect before she strikes again.

 Cue your patient to, “Read the paragraph aloud, then summarize what you read.”

 1. Merida is a colonial city on the Yucatán Peninsula of Mexico.
-It is known for its colorful buildings, hot weather, and friendly people.
-Merida is also known for cenotes, which are natural, freshwater pools that are found throughout the region.
+It has colorful buildings, hot weather, and friendly people.
+Merida also has cenotes which are natural, freshwater pools.
 Both locals and visitors love to swim in their clean, cold waters.
-Cenotes are believed to have formed after a giant asteroid hit the Yucatán Peninsula 66 million years ago.
+But where do cenotes come from?
+A giant asteroid hit the Yucatán Peninsula 66 million years ago.
+Scientists believe that the impact created the cenotes.
 This same asteroid is also thought to have caused the extinction of the dinosaurs!

 53. Everyday Reading #1